zephyrproject-rtos/zephyr/doc/object/object_basic_fibers.rst

 Fibers
 ######

-A Tiny Mountain fiber is an execution thread and a lightweight alternative to a task.
+A fiber is an execution thread and a lightweight alternative to a task.
 It can use nanokernel objects but not microkernel objects.
 A runnable fiber will preempt the execution of any task but it will not preempt the execution of another fiber.

 Defining Fibers